creativenucleus/bytejammer/README.md

 ## Runnning

+To get the latest version, visit the [https://github.com/creativenucleus/bytejammer](GitHub repo), click on the `Actions` tab, and then click on the title of the top workflow run.
+At the bottom of the next page, you'll find a panel called `Artifacts` that contain zip builds.
+There will be better way to package, and I'll figure it out! :)

 Make sure you place it in a folder of its own.
 It will create a subfolder to hold some temporary files.

 (Swap `bytejammer.exe` for `bytejammer` on Linux/Mac.
 You may need to make the file executable with some chmod magic)